Discontinuous groups in positive characteristic and automorphisms of Mumford curves: 2. Structure of

-For any subgroup $G$ of $N$ we define $\T_G$ to be the tree associated to the subset ${\cal L}_G$ consisting of the limit points of $G$ in ${\bf P}^1(k)$ (if $G$ is finite, $\T_G$ is empty).
+For any subgroup $G$ of $N$ we define $\T_G$ to be the tree associated to the subset ${\cal L}_G$ consisting of the limit points of $G$ in ${\bf P}^1(k)$.
+If $G$ is finite, $\T_G$ is empty.
+On the other hand, if $G$ is a finitely generated discrete group, then $\T_G$ coincides with the tree of $G$ as it is defined in Gerritzen \& van der Put \cite{Gerritzen:80}.
 We also define $\T_G^\ram$ to be the tree associated to the set consisting of all limit points of $G$ {\sl and} all fixed points of elements of finite order in $G$.